bmwfire-tsp/senior-design-project/design_docs/ShakaTSP.md

 # Traveling Salesman Algorithm
 TSP is used to solve the optimal route between all the nodes within the Distance Matrix.
 This can be either done by an approximate or complete algorithm depending on input size.
+Implementations take advantage of the Composite Pattern to choose an appropriate TSP algorithm.

 ## Interface